Enter One of Our Giveaways

 Ends January 12, 2014

 This exhibition, co-organized by The Museum of Modern Art, The Menil Collection, Houston, and The Art Institute of Chicago, is the first to focus exclusively on the breakthrough Surrealist years of René Magritte, creator of some of the 20th century’s most extraordinary images.
 Beginning in 1926, when Magritte first aimed to create paintings that would, in his words, “challenge the real world,” and concluding in 1938—a historically and biographically significant moment just prior to the outbreak of World War II—the exhibition traces central strategies and themes from the most inventive and experimental period in the artist’s prolific career.
-Exhibits like this are what have made MoMA a must-see New York attraction.
+Exhibits like this are what have made MoMA one of the best museums in New York.

 Fernbank Museum of Natural History